-XCopyPlane(display, src, dest, qc, src x, src y, width, height, dest x, dest_y, plane);

-src

-dest Specify the source and destination rectangles to be

-combined.

-Specifies the GC. gc

-src_x

-Specify the x and y coordinates, which are relative to the src y origin of the source rectangle and specify its upper-left corner.

-Specify the width and height, which are the dimensions of height both the source and destination rectangles.
+XCopyPlane(displa y, dest, gc, src_y, height, dest_y, plane); display Specifies the connection to the X server. src dest Specify the source and destination rectangles to be combined. gc Specifies the GC. src_x src_y Specify the x and y coordinates, which are relative to the origin of the source rectangle and specify its upper-left corner. width height Specify the width and height(Wh. and specify its upper-left corner dest_x dest_y Specify the x and y coordinates(Dx. plane Specifies the bit plane.

-dest x

-Specify the x and y coordinates, which are relative to the dest y origin of the destination rectangle and specify its upperleft corner.

-plane

-Specifies the bit plane.
 You must set exactly one bit to 1.

-The xCopyPlane function uses a single bit plane of the specified source rectangle combined with the specified GC to modify the specified rectangle of dest.
+The XCopyPlane function uses a single bit plane of the specified source rectangle combined with the specified GC to modify the specified rectangle of dest.
 The drawables must have the same root but need not have the same depth.
 If the drawables do not have the same root, a BadMatch error results.
 If plane does not have exactly one bit set to 1 and the value of plane is not less than %2 sup n%, where n is the depth of src, a BadValue error results.